 This evaluation clearly failed and I’d had them a month.

 Of course, I took the boys back!
 I wasn’t going to give up!
 So I continued to work on them.
 I hoped they could be adopted straight from me to their new home.
 It was slow going, but I got both completely tame.
 They can be picked up for a moment, even.
-Tweety actually flexes is paws when I pick him up as if kneading my arm and purrs now.
+Tweety actually flexes his paws when I pick him up as if kneading my arm and purrs now.
 They liked being pet.
 They started becoming vocal with humans.

-They’d make lovely pets if someone had the patience to build a bond as I have with them.
 Unfortunately, they still didn’t trust other people.
 Both former ferals are no longer terrified of people, luckily.
 They just refuse their affection by leaving.
 They would not do well in a shelter setting.
 I don’t think they ever will.